 As property prices throughout Melbourne and other Australian capital cities continue to rise, placing a premium on location is here to stay through 2022 and beyond.
 However, this doesn’t just apply to people who need to upgrade their home while staying in a neighbourhood they love.
-More than ever, home builders are purchasing properties in desirable locations with the intention of demolishing and starting afresh with a blank canvas – an idea that was far less conceivable just a couple of years ago.
+More than ever, new home builders are purchasing properties in desirable locations with the intention of demolishing and starting afresh with a blank canvas – an idea that was far less conceivable just a couple of years ago.

 If you’re searching for the perfect spot in Melbourne’s inner suburbs to build your dream home, consulting a builder that specialises in knockdown rebuilds should be your first step.
 They’ll be able to assess the compatibility of your home design and chosen block, while managing the paperwork and approvals associated with the demolition process.

 Consider why you’re asking for a square metre rate

 At this point, it’s important to consider why you’re asking for a square metre rate in the first place.
 Many clients believe that having a builder provide a ballpark estimate, will help inform their budget or give them a range to work within.